 I very much welcome the Cabinet Office’s official endorsement and support for the Public Service Mutual category within the Philip Baxendale Awards.

 The 2011 Public Service Mutual award was won by NAViGO, which provides health and care services in North East Lincolnshire.
-Since spinning out as a mutual in 2010 NAViGO has cut infrastructure and management costs by £1.2m, made savings of £80,000 from reduced absenteeism and is now among the top performers nationally on a range of key performance indicators.
+Since spinning out as a mutual in 2010 NAViGO has cut infrastructure and management costs by £1.2 million, made savings of £80,000 from reduced absenteeism and is now among the top performers nationally on a range of key performance indicators.